Consult the medication dictionary to quickly obtain detailed information

 Once again, put the tweezers away.
 The ear is a complex organ: don’t use a sharp tool anywhere near your ear canal!
 Instead, get round-tip scissors and cut the hair near the entrance of the ear canal.
 Doing so isn’t merely cosmetic: it’s also hygienic because it reduces the cerumen (wax) in your ears and prevents blockages.

 Cerumen, or ear wax, isn’t harmful in itself.
-Quite the opposite, it lubricates the eardrum and ear canal and acts as a shield against dirt and intruders (like bacteria, insects, etc.).
-The problem occurs when too much accumulates and care should be taken to avoid that happening in the first place.
-A blockage can affect hearing, cause discomfort and promote infections.
+Quite the opposite, this naturally secreted substance lubricates the eardrum and ear canal and acts as a shield against dirt and intruders (like bacteria, insects, etc.).
+Generally speaking, wax gets eliminated on its own by moving towards the outer ear.
+The problem only occurs when too much wax accumulates, which can affect hearing, cause discomfort and promote infections.

 Who said only women should trim their eyebrows?
-Men can tame their brows, too.
+Men can tame their brows, too, for cleaner-looking arches.
 Start by removing any hair between the eyebrows to avoid a “unibrow.”
-Then, simply use facial scissors to trim any hairs that are too long or unruly.
+Then, use facial scissors to trim any hairs that are too long or unruly.
 It only takes a few minutes but can make a big difference to your look.

 You don’t need an extensive hair-removal project to shape your arches!
-Just remove a few hairs to clean up the lines - but be sparing, especially at the top of the brow bone.
+Just remove a few hairs to clean up the lines — but go easy on it, especially at the top of the brow bone.
 You don’t want to thin the brows too much!

 Your message has been sent.